Sex ed is everyone’s right.

 Sex, Etc. is a website created BY teens FOR teens that publishes lots of information on sexual and reproductive health topics, including a state-by-state guide to sexuality issues.

-Greater Than AIDS is a site that provides information on HIV prevention, testing, and treatment and promotes HIV/AIDS awareness days throughout the year.
+Greater Than AIDS provides information on HIV prevention, testing, and treatment and promotes HIV/AIDS awareness days throughout the year.

 FreeHIVTest has apps that can tell you where to access HIV and STD testing and STD vaccines around the US.

 GLSEN (Gay, Lesbian & Straight Education Network) works to improve school climates and champions LGBT issues in K-12 education.
 Youth can find support from GLSEN for student-led efforts to positively impact their own schools and local communities.